abba-platforms/NADD/WHITEPAPER.md

 The token is fully backed by reserve assets in collaboration with the Namibia Bank sandbox, ensuring a stable peg and fostering trust.
 NADD also lays the foundation for advanced digital financial products, including lending, tokenized savings, and social disbursement programs.

+Currently, NADD has been successfully deployed on **Binance Smart Chain (BSC) Testnet** at address:
+**`0x37341372B5D466Fc7381905cCaC683c64580512B`**

+This testnet deployment allows developers, regulators, and partners to perform comprehensive testing, including wallet integration, minting, burning, and reserve verification, without impacting real funds.
+Once fully validated in the sandbox and after passing all compliance checks with the Bank of Namibia, NADD will proceed to mainnet deployment with production-ready integrations.

 The whitepaper details the technical architecture, token economics, governance, social impact, deployment roadmap, and risk mitigation strategies for NADD.
 It also highlights the Creator’s background in blockchain development and fintech innovation, showcasing prior successes including CillarCoin ($CILLAR), AFRX Security Token, $ENGLISH MEMECOIN, and Abba App.

 NADD represents a pivotal step for Namibia towards a digital economy, financial inclusion, and global blockchain adoption.